 - Draw a triangle on the other side of the paper.
 Make sure to have the opening at the bottom of the paper.

-- Fold one circle in half like a taco shell.
+- This should leave you with 12 circles and 12 triangles.
+Fold one circle in half like a taco shell.
 Then add glue.

 - Place the opposite color on top and fold to match the taco shape.